Dream Corp LLC

-Dream Corp LLC is an American black comedy television series created by Daniel Stessen for Adult Swim.
-Dream Corp LLC is an absurdist workplace comedy set in a run-down dream therapy facility located in a dilapidated strip mall.
+Dream Corp LLC is an American adult live-action/animated sitcom created by Daniel Stessen for Adult Swim.
+The series is an absurdist workplace comedy set in a run-down dream therapy facility located in a dilapidated strip mall.
 In each episode, a new desperate patient has their dreams recorded, analyzed, and, if necessary, adjusted, by Dr. Roberts (Jon Gries) and his staff of misfits.

 The series is the first on Adult Swim to use rotoscoping.
 It premiered on October 23, 2016.

-On July 15, 2022, actor Jon Gries confirmed the series was cancelled after three seasons and it was sold to Hulu.
+On July 15, 2022, actor Jon Gries confirmed the series was cancelled after three seasons and claimed the show was sold to Hulu.
 Preliminary discussions about a revival have occurred.
+Following cost cutting measures at Adult Swim's parent company, Warner Bros.
+Discovery, Dream Corp LLC was completely removed from Adult Swim's website, social media accounts, and from digital stores, having been written off for taxes.
+The series left Hulu in 2024 and is no longer available legally.

 Plot

 Dream Corp LLC is set in a run-down dream therapy facility located in a derelict strip mall which "operates on the fringes of medical science and legality".
 Desperate patients – all of them referred to only by number – have their dreams recorded and analyzed by Dr. Roberts and his staff.
 Roberts uses an unconventional method: he inserts himself into those surreal dreams to guide the patient to overcoming their problem, all while being watched and monitored by his colleagues, including the claw-handed technician Randy; Ahmed, a dope-smoking nurse; the sardonic robot T.E.R.R.Y.; Roberts' female psychology assistant (who changes every season); and a patient, 88, who has been co-opted to work for Roberts as part of his therapy, because he could not pay for it.